 Start at the ledge.
 Move left to the nearby crimp and then launch directly up to the juggy flake at the start of Resident Evil.
 Soft at the grade for anyone with an ape index of 180 or more.

 Start sat at the big ledge.
-Pull on and make powerful moves out right to poor holds.
+Pull on and make powerful moves out right to small crimps holds.
 Lock these in tight and make the long reach to the start of the stand start version, which is then followed to the top.

 The collection of blocs downslope from the Friction Bloc provide a fine selection of slabs, walls and one of the longest continuous overhangs yet found in any HK bouldering area.
 Access is via the trail down the drainage line just beneath the Friction Bloc (or via a trail just up and left of the Radiance Bloc in Sunset Forest if approaching from below).